charlesrocket/dorst/README.md

 ### Usage

-Run `dorst` to create a configuration file in `$HOME/.config/dorst` and set the first backup target.
+Run `dorst` to create a configuration file in `$HOME/.config/dorst` and set backup targets.

 `dorst /tmp/src-backups`